-- We conducted three focus groups (2 Italy, I Spain), six interviews (3 Belgium, 3 Spain), four testimonies (Belgium).
-Focus groups, interviews, and testimonies were collected with FACULTY members, COMMUNITY partners, and STUDENTS.
+- We conducted three focus groups (2 Italy, I Spain), and three interviews (Spain).
+Focus groups and interviews were conducted with FACULTY members and COMMUNITY partners.

-- Aimed at exploring 5 dimensions of evaluation:
+- The focus groups aimed at exploring 5 dimensions of evaluation:

 - Function of evaluation;

 - Relevance, what is important to assess;

 - Typology, what kind of instruments to evaluate;

 - Timing, when to evaluate;

 - Role, who should evaluate.